pwall567/string-matcher/README.md

 - boolean matches(CharSequence target)

-This does exactly what would be expected, it returns true if the supplied string (specified as a `CharSequence`, so a `String`, a `StringBuilder` or any other class that implements `CharSequence` may be used) matches the conditions of the `StringMatcher`.
+This does exactly what would be expected; it returns `true` if the supplied string (specified as a `CharSequence`, so a `String`, a `StringBuilder` or any other class that implements `CharSequence` may be used) matches the conditions of the `StringMatcher`.